microsoft/azuredevopslabs/labs/vstsextend/docker/readme.md

    ![Create Azure Components](images/createazurecomponents.png)

 1. It takes approximately 3 to 4 minutes to provision the environment.
-Click on the **Go To resource group** to view the resource group.
+Click on the **Go to resource group** to view the resource group.

    ![Environment Provision](images/deploymentsucceeded.png)